teaching-networks/animation-server/docs/guide/GUIDE.md

 ### STOMP over Websocket

-In order to communicate fluently with the clients, the Server provides three websocket endpoints accepting STOMP requests.
+In order to communicate fluently with the clients, the server provides three websocket endpoints accepting STOMP requests.
 STOMP is a communication protocol for websockets, you can read about it on the [offical website](http://stomp.github.io/stomp-specification-1.0.html).
 This Server implements endpoints which are able to accept STOMP 1.0 requests.
 But be aware that not every STOMP method is implemented.
 Only CONNECT, SEND, SUBSCRIBE, UNSUBSCRIBE and RECEIPT methods are accepted or send.